allison-li-1016/527-virus-recurrent-learning-model/README.md

 `conda activate rnn-environment`

+### Getting started with own input files
+To run the network on your own virus dataset, you will need to provide all the metadata (GenBank Accession Numbers) to your sequences in the form of a csv file as the input to our data parsing workflow.
+Download the virus metadata off of the [BV-BRC Database](https://www.bv-brc.org/).
+Rename the resulting CSV file as 'all-sequences-metadata.csv' and drop into the 'data' folder.
+Drop your reference sequence fasta file into the 'data' folder and name it as 'reference-sequence.fasta'.

 Run workflow

-`snakemake --cores 4`

-### Getting started with own input files
-To run the network on your own virus dataset, you will need to provide all the accession numbers to your sequences in the form of a csv file as the input to our data parsing workflow.
+`./data-processing-pipeline.sh`

 ## Data Curation
 All sequence data is from Genbank.
 We filtered for human coronavirus genomes that are at least 80% complete.